jharwell/sierra/docs/src/tutorials/project/project.rst

 Creating a New SIERRA Project
 =============================

 #.
+Decide what :term:`Platform` your :term:`Project` will target.
+Currently,
+   there is no way to share projects across platforms; any common code will have to be put into common python files and imported as needed.

+#.
 Create the directory which will hold your :term:`Project`.
 The directory your
    project must be on :envvar:`SIERRA_PLUGIN_PATH` or SIERRA won't be able to find your project.
 For example, if your project is ``proj-awesome``, and